trisberg/func-templates/springboot/hello-fun/README.md

 Welcome to your new Function project!

-This template project contains two functions based on Spring Cloud Function: `functions.UpperFunction` and `functions.LowerFunction`.
-They return an echo of the data passed via CloudEvents converted to uppercase or lowercase respectively.
+This template project contains a `hell-fun` function based on Spring Cloud Functio.
+It returns an echo of the data passed in prefixed with "Hello".

 ## Local execution

-Make sure that `Java 11 SDK` is installed.
+Make sure that `Java 17 SDK` or later is installed.

 To start server locally run `./mvnw spring-boot:run`.
 The command starts an http server and listens on port 8080.